 Evaluating innovation and building that into decision-making is fundamental to good spending of public money.
-The Department’s approach provides an example of using evaluation within a cycle of policy development which will be of wider value for other departments to study.
-We encourage the Department to continue, expand and share its approach to evidence-informed decision-making.
-Where the Department may need to go further is in demonstrating how its funding of innovation in select local authorities will lead to:
+The Department for Education’s (the Department’s) approach provides an example of using evaluation which will be of value to other departments, according to the National Audit Office (NAO).

 “Putting evaluation at the heart of the Innovation Programme allowed the Department for Education to identify and promote the projects that have the greatest potential to make a difference for children and their families.
 The Department’s approach provides an example for other public bodies to follow, and we would encourage it to share its learning to support evidence-based decision-making and efficient spending of public money.”Gareth Davies, the head of the NAO